Created on 08/01/2024 9:45:45 AM

 Many of these varieties have Cabernet Sauvignon as one parent, crossed with one or more varieties which are known to thrive in hotter regions.

-Mystique is one of these cabernet progenies.
+Mystique is one of these Cabernet hybrids.
 It is grown in Brown Brothers vineyard near Mystic Park in the Swan Hill Region, hence its name.
+The Swan Hill region is one of Sixty or so which are elegantly displayed on the digital wine map of Australia.

 CSIRO describe the wine made from the variety as follows: